DillonZChen/goose/README.md

 GOOSE is a learning for planning framework.
 It contains various methods for learning representations for planning tasks, and algorithms for using such representations for solving planning tasks.

+If you just want to use the WL features, take a look at the [WLPlan](https://github.com/DillonZChen/wlplan) package.

 See [references](#references) for the corresponding publications.

 ## Table of contents